Species Trees Forcing Parsimony to Fail: Generalization of results.

-\begin{prop} If a true species rooted tree $\hat G$ contains 5-taxon caterpillar subtree, then MRP may fail to obtain the unrooted version of $\hat G$ from the set of gene trees generated by Coalescent model from $\hat G$. \end{prop} \begin{proof}
+{\bf Theorem 2.}{\it If a true species rooted tree $\hat G$ contains 5-taxon caterpillar subtree, then MRP may fail to obtain the unrooted version of $\hat G$ from the set of gene trees generated by Coalescent model from $\hat G$. }

-For the number of species greater than 5 and the same number of genes one can make the following construction.
+{\it Proof.} For the number of species greater than 5 and the same number of genes one can make the following construction.

 Take a caterpillar tree $\Gamma$ of 5 species $a$, $b$, $c$, $d$, $e$ with $T_1$, $T_2$, $T_3$ and root $\rho$, such that parsimony fails (fig. \ref{3Dgraph_cat}).
 Take an arbitrary tree $G$, where every edge is very close to 0 ($T_i\approx 0$, \ $i>4$).
 Connect $\Gamma$ to $G$ through its root $\rho$ and the edge $\epsilon$ with the length $T_4$.
 Make $T_4$ big enough so the genes $A$, $B$, $C$, $D$, $E$ coalesce in $\epsilon$ if they didn't in $\Gamma$.
 No matter what is on the upper end of $\epsilon$, root of entire tree or inner node created by $\epsilon$ on some edge of $G$ .